younaman/Serverless-tools/README.md

 Leverage dangerous functions of third-party applications to construct actionable attack paths.

 3. **Automated PoC Generation**
 Build a comprehensive tool capable of analyzing all third-party applications and automatically generating Proof-of-Concept (PoC) exploits to simulate potential attacks.

 ## **Disclaimer**
-These tools are intended for research and educational purposes only.
-Use them responsibly and only with proper authorization.
-Unauthorized use of these tools may violate applicable laws and regulations.
+- This script is for security research and auditing purposes only.
+Do not use on accounts you do not own or have explicit permission to test.
+- For large accounts, the script may take several minutes to complete enumeration.

 ## **Feedback and Contributions**
 We welcome feedback, suggestions, and contributions to improve these tools.
 If you encounter any issues or have ideas for enhancement, feel free to open an issue or submit a pull request.
 Thank you for your interest!